raphCode/master-thesis-muzero/approach.typ

 #assert(r3 == 0)
 ]

-Note that in a collaborative !g, all individual !rs are shared, as outlined in
+Note that in a !coll !g, all individual !rs are shared, as outlined in @sec_gt_collab:
-@sec_gt_collab:
 $ r_i = r "for" 1 <= i <= n $

 This modification is reflected in @fig_raphzero_training by adding vector arrows